bulatych/Sequence_analyzer_tools/README.md

 - **run_dna_rna_tools**: Analyze and manipulate DNA and RNA sequences.
 It works with additional modules that allow to perform the following operations: transcribing a sequence, returning a reverse sequence, finding a complementary chain and returning a reverse complementary sequence.
 - **filter_fastq**: Filter FASTQ sequences based on various criteria including GC content, sequence length, and quality thresholds.
 The function works on the fly, accepts a fastq file, selects sequences for recording and saves the filtered data.
 Functions checks the existence of output directory and if missing creates a folder "filtered"
+- **bio_files_processor.py**: Additional module.
+Consist of two functions to work with biological data. `convert_multiline_fasta_to_oneline` function reads a multi-line FASTA file and concatenates the nucleotide or protein sequences into single lines, and writes the result to a new FASTA formatted file. `parse_blast_output`  function parse a BLAST output file to extract and sort significant protein names
 The toolkit is designed to improve genomic data processing, making it accessible for both beginners and experienced users.
 ## Installation